digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/operate/explore-the-demo.rst

 Observability Dashboard
 -----------------------

+.. note:: Observability may no longer work while QS is under revisions.

 In a web browser, navigate to http://localhost:3030/dashboards to view the observability dashboards.
 Select “Quickstart - consolidated logs”.